Article

 • Regular internal and external reviews are necessary to keep your critical access hospital in good financial and administrative health.

-Due to the unique operating conditions of critical access hospitals (CAHs), many factors can affect financial and administrative bottom lines.
+The unique operating conditions of critical access hospitals (CAHs) create many factors that can affect financial and administrative bottom lines.

 From financial struggles to consolidation to management turnover, CAHs face threats from all sides.

-If you know where to look within your operations for deficiencies and opportunities, your hospital can not only navigate these challenges, but thrive.
+But if you know where to look within your operations for deficiencies and opportunities, your hospital can not only navigate these challenges, but thrive.

-The State of Critical Access Hospitals
+The State of Today’s Critical Access Hospitals

 How to Create a Thriving Critical Access Hospital

-Have a vision and follow it through.
+Establish a clear vision and follow it through.

 Thoroughly assess your CAH and visualize where you’d like it to go.
 It’s important to look to the future because past strategies won’t necessarily dictate future success.
 Strategically align forward-thinking business goals with current practices, even if you don't plan to address all tasks simultaneously.

-Know your challenges.
+Identify your biggest challenges.

 What hurdles must your organization overcome?
 Are they driven by finances, the workforce, internal communication, or technology?
 Identify your challenges and plan to address each one with executive buy-in.

-Take proactive measures to assess business risk, uncover waste within processes, and acknowledge where systems impeded growth.
+Take proactive measures to assess business risk, uncover waste within processes, and acknowledge where systems impede growth.
 By reviewing your business early and often, you’ll be able to improve quality, avoid costly mistakes, and enhance patient outcomes across the care continuum.

 Whether implementing telehealth solutions, speeding up workflows, or flexing staff schedules and work locations, using your resources efficiently is imperative for a healthy bottom line.

-Be fiscally fit.
+Become fiscally fit.

-Conduct your own annual audits internally and have an outside firm do one every three years.
-Audits examining new programs, current organizational structure, costs, and revenues can assure of the integrity of your existing processes.
+Conduct your own annual performance audits internally and have an outside firm do one at least every three years.
+Audits examining new programs, current organizational structure, costs, and revenues can assure the integrity of your existing processes.
 This constant vigilance can also identify areas that need to be streamlined and where compliance could be improved.
 Develop a vision of opportunities within your pricing strategies, chargemaster, forecasting work, task planning, and operations.

-How a Trusted Partner Can Help Your Critical Access Hospital
+A Trusted Partner Can Help

 CAHs are in a constant state of upheaval.
 New technology, financial regulations, and staffing issues keep these facilities searching for ways to operate more effectively.
 The strongest critical access hospitals will thrive with an attainable plan that includes growth opportunities and plan contingencies.